kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Log/Edit Score Dialog: Horizontal Reps/Rounds Layout (Apr 17, 2025):** Refined the layout of the score logging/editing form (`LogScoreDialog.tsx`).
+When applicable (e.g., user hit timecap, AMRAP WOD), the input fields for Reps, Rounds, and Partial Reps are now displayed horizontally on a single line using a `Flex` container (`direction="row"`).
+This improves layout density and visual organization.
 - **WOD Time Cap Field & Timecap-Aware Log/Edit Score UI (Apr 16, 2025):**

   - The `timecap` field (seconds, nullable) was added to the WODs table in the database schema, backfilled for 62 WODs using `public/data/wods_with_timecaps.json`.